 As a family medicine physician for more than 25 years, Coleen Kivlahan serves the Association of American Medical Colleges as the senior director for health systems innovation.
-She is an avid volunteer with PHR in the Asylum Program, both as a trainer and medical evaluator, as well as a consultant and lead trainer for the Program on Sexual Violence in Conflict Zones.
+She is an avid volunteer with PHR in the Asylum Program, both as a trainer and medical evaluator, as well as a volunteer medical advisor and lead trainer for the Program on Sexual Violence in Conflict Zones.

 Kivlahan has spent many years providing child sexual and physical abuse evaluations and established the SAFE Network (Sexual Assault Forensic Evaluation) in Missouri in 1984 to increase access to professional, scientifically-based evaluations.
 She also began the Child Fatality Review Project to review all unexplained child deaths.
 Kivlahan continues to provide sexual assault evaluations for children and adults, and torture evaluations for asylum-seeking clients.

 Her training includes undergraduate studies at St. Louis University, medical school at Medical College of Ohio, and family medicine residency at the University of Missouri.
 Kivlahan completed her MSPH during a Robert Wood Johnson fellowship.
 She has worked in public health settings, academic health centers, state and county government, and abroad in countries including Sierra Leone, Pakistan, Haiti, Colombia, Nicaragua, Guatemala, and the DRC.
 She continues to practice medicine with an immigrant population, providing care for complex diabetes and hypertension conditions in Northern Virginia.